We Understand Your Job. We’ve Been in Your Shoes

 Retain Your Leaders.
 Build Your Bench.

-A 2019 NASSP survey published in May 2020 said, “42% of principals are considering leaving their positions.”
+A 2022 NASSP survey indicates, “24% of principals are considering leaving their positions within 2-3 years.”
 Why?
-Among the reasons cited was the lack of professional development to address today’s challenges. ( 1 )
+Among the reasons cited was the lack of work-life balance. ( 1 )

 A Wallace Foundation report said: “In overwhelming percentages, top-ranking officials in large and medium-size school districts regard effective school leadership as essential to school improvement.
 Yet only about half are satisfied with the pool of candidates in their principal pipelines-suggesting that pipelines themselves could be improved.” ( 2 )